PHPixie/Project/README.md

 But it's not all just about the code.
 The PHPixie community is very friendly and helpful—you can expect an answer to your question within minutes of asking it in the chat.
-The framework documentation is full of examples and is regularly updated with tutorial videos.
+The framework documentation is full of examples and videos is regularly updated with tutorial videos.

 ## Demo
 Want to see an example?
-Check out a simple base project implementing user and administrator authorization: https://github.com/phpixie/project-auth
+Check out a simple base project implemented user and administrator authorization: https://github.com/phpixie/project-auth

 ![Project Demo](http://i.imgur.com/WznceCf.gif)